 Macquarie has developed extensive system functionality to support the allocation of internal ratings.
 This application ensures that all supporting factors and weightings are stored together with the system-generated rating.
 Approvers have access to all of these details through the credit approval process.
-Details are also maintained of any rating override which must be accompanied by specific commentary from the credit analyst and which is subject to monthly overview by Credit Team Leaders and monitoring by CA.
+Details are also maintained of any rating override which must be accompanied by specific commentary from the credit analyst and which is subject to regular monitoring by CA.